omniprime/100-days-of-code/log.md

 **Thoughts:**  I am able to get the online accounts to show up properly, but I am having an issue with the offline ones.
 It will make a new <div> for all of the offline ones, but the name is not correct as my .get is returning after the loop is done.
 I need to figure out a way to make it wait for each get call to finish.
 I attempted a .wait().done() but the problem is that it needs to run the get call twice for some reason.
 I am not sure why.
 I get responses like this the first time it runs  [HTTP/2.0 301 Moved Permanently 197ms].
 I will look more into it tomorrow.

+### Day 78: March 30th, 2017

+**Today's Progress**: Was able to get some work done tonight.
+Worked on the Twitch API and have the functions mostly working.

+**Thoughts:**  It pulls the data from twitch and puts online items at the top and offline items underneath.
+Tomorrow I need to have it hide the offline or online items when asked.
+I also have an issue where I am not getting an error when a channel does not exist.
+I am not sure why.
+I will try and chat with people about it tomorrow.